gordon-cs/gordon-360-ui/README.md

 1. Add reviewers.
 The pull request must be approved before it can be merged.
 1. Click "Create pull request."
 1. When the pull request is approved, merge it.
 This will trigger a build that will automatically deploy `master` to production.

+### Contributing
+1. Clone the repository to the local machine
+2. Create a new branch with a meaningful name (pertaining to the specific change being implemented).
+Add a description to further explain the change request.
+3. Commit to this branch, with changes focused solely on the branch's nominal purpose
+4. Follow steps under "Deploying to Production" to create a pull request to merge this branch into production.

 ## Known Issues